vaib-dev/Courses/5-dbms/8-advance-management.md

 ## Summary

-So at the end, we now about DDBMS i.e distributed database management system, its types and advantages.
-Then we learned about fragmentation, its types.Moving on we discussed network partitioning and partition tolerance.
-At last we learned about NoSQL, its types with some examples.
+So in the end, now we know what is DDBMS, Fragmentation, its types, and its advantages.
+We also discussed network partitioning and partition tolerance, and Lastly, we learned about NoSQL, its types with some examples.

 In the next chapter we will learn MongoDB.